 Warning: Never connect a generator to a home’s wiring!
 If you intend to connect a generator to your home’s electrical system, hire a qualified electrician to install a transfer switch.

 To Shop for a Portable Generator, Follow These Steps

 Determine your power needs.
 Portable generators can range from 900 to 10,000 watts

 Think about the convenience of transporting your generator.
-Most Briggs & Stratton portable generators accompany wheels, and a few are light enough to hold.
-If you need wheels, you’ll love our never-flat, puncture-resistant wheels for easier transportation over rugged terrain like construction sites.
+Most Briggs & Stratton portable generators accompany wheels and a few are light enough to hold.

 Look for a generator with a minimum of 10 hours of runtime.
 This enables contractors to form it through a full day’s work and homeowners to urge a full night’s sleep without refueling.

 Count what percentage of outlets you’ll need on your generator.
 This relies on what percentage of appliances you’ll get to power directly.
 Check your appliances to ascertain what sort of outlets you’ll need.
 See the diagram below for outlet types.